jonluca/RideShare-Trip-Stats/README.md

-# UberStats
+# RideShareStats

 [Live version on Chrome Web Store](https://chrome.google.com/webstore/detail/uber-trip-stats/kddlnbejbpknoedebeojobofnbdfhpnm)

 ![logo](images/icon500.png)

-View your uber profile statistics!
+View your rideshare profile statistics!

 To use this extension, go to https://rides.uber.com/trips and sign in.
 Then click the extension logo from the top bar in Chrome!